pieterjandesmedt/vite-et-reves/content/captains-log/2019-12-31-canary-crossing.md

 {{< image src="IMG_8783.jpg" alt="Sunset of the first day of the crossing" ratio="3x2" >}}

 In the morning the wind was coming almost from behind us.
 We switched the code D for the spinnaker and took down the mainsail.
 We encountered a few big ships on the Spain-Senegal route.
 We also saw an American military ship doing air exercises in the distance.
-They asked everybody to give them some space because they couldn't manoever well when the helicopter was trying to land.
+They asked everybody to give them some space because they couldn't manoeuvre well while the helicopter was trying to land.

 {{< image src="f10137984.jpg" alt="Crossing the Spain-Senegal seaway" ratio="16x9" >}}

-But other than that, noting much happened.
+But other than that, nothing much happened.
 The wind shifted to southeast, so we gibed the spi to the other side.
 That was the sailing action of the day.
 Vite & Rêves continued happily.

 {{< image src="f10510272.jpg" alt="Reading the last of the 15 Karin Slaughter books" ratio="3x2" >}}